-THE 2014 ANNUAL MEETING OF STOCKHOLDERS
+THE 2015 ANNUAL MEETING OF STOCKHOLDERS

-Unless the context requires otherwise, references in this proxy statement to "Ring," "we," "us" and "our" are to Ring Energy, Inc., a Nevada corporation, and its consolidated subsidiaries.
+Unless the context requires otherwise, references in this proxy statement to "Ring," the "Company," "we," "us" and "our" are to Ring Energy, Inc., a Nevada corporation, and its consolidated subsidiaries.
 Unless the context otherwise requires, references to the "stockholders" are to the holders of shares of our common stock, par value \$0.001 per share ("Common Stock").

-The accompanying proxy is solicited by the Board of Directors of Ring (our "Board") to be voted at our 2014 Annual Meeting of Stockholders (the "Annual Meeting") to be held on December 16, 2014, at the time and place and for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders (the "Notice") and at any adjournment(s) or postponement(s) thereof.
+The accompanying proxy is solicited by the Board of Directors of Ring (our "Board") to be voted at our 2015 Annual Meeting of Stockholders (the "Annual Meeting") to be held on June 5, 2015, at the time and place and for the purposes set forth in the accompanying Notice of Annual Meeting of Stockholders (the Notice") and at any adjournment(s) or postponement(s) thereof.